valinkrai/Mandalorian-Armor/README.md

 # Contact Info
-If you see anything that shouldn't be here, or have any question, please contact me at github@trenton.io
+If you see anything that shouldn't be here, or have any questions, please contact me at github@trenton.io